 November 18, 2020 | 4:00 – 5:00 PM

 This election will have an impact on how civil liberties are protected and advanced in our state and country – from the President to local prosecutors, judges and other officials.
-Join us for a virtual town hall led by ACLU of Illinois Executive Director Colleen Connell on the 2020 Election and the continued fight for civil liberties and rights nationwide.
+Join us for a virtual town hall led by ACLU of Illinois Executive Director Colleen Connell, joined by Senator Durbin and ACLU of Illinois staff, on the 2020 Election and the continued fight for civil liberties and rights nationwide.